 AP Calculus BC is a continuation and extension of the eight units covered per the College Board Course & Exam Description for the AP Calculus AB course, with an additional two units; Parametric Equations, Polar Coordinates, and Vector Functions, Infinite Series and Convergence.
+Students will take the AP exam which could allow them to receive college credit.
 Students may earn a weighted grade on the 5.0 scale for this course.